slalomsk8er/icingaweb2-theme-solarized/README.md

 Only a few things are tweaked right now:

-* TODO Colors of Icinga changed to Solarized
+* Colors of Icinga changed to the ones from solarized-dark.less
+* TODO add support for light/dark mode
-* TODO Login background changed
+* TODO change Login background
+* TODO renew Screenshots

 ![Screenshot Login](screenshots/login.png)